laojala/robot_docker_demo/README.md

 2. All other configurations, such as changing cron schedule are optional.

 Things to consider:
     * If workflow needs secrets, those can be stored in repository settings.
 Secret is used in the flow like this `${{ secrets.MY_SECRET_NAME }}`

 ## Acknowledgments

-* GitHub Action that posts summary of test result as comment for commit messages: [https://github.com/joonvena/robotframework-reporter-action](https://github.com/joonvena/robotframework-reporter-action)
+* GitHub Action that posts summary of test result as a comment for commit messages: [https://github.com/joonvena/robotframework-reporter-action](https://github.com/joonvena/robotframework-reporter-action)
     * [Blog post of the usage](https://medium.com/faun/robot-framework-testing-using-github-actions-e0aa8df16fd8)
 * List of dinosaur names used in tests (it would be actually possible to configure updating list of dinosaur names using Actions 🦕🦖): [https://www.npmjs.com/package/dinosaurs](https://www.npmjs.com/package/dinosaurs)
 * Docker container used to run Robot Framework tests: [ppodgorsek/robot-framework Docker container](https://hub.docker.com/r/ppodgorsek/robot-framework)